 Bouddi National Park Travel Guide

 Located in the lovely Central Coast region of New South Wales, Bouddi National Park is one of Australia’s well-hidden natural treasures.
-This area receives only a modest amount of international tourists, so you will certainly be able to enjoy a quiet adventure in the coastal wilderness.
+This area receives only a modest amount of tourists, so you will easily be able to enjoy a quiet adventure in the coastal wilderness.
 The park’s entrance is located 100 kilometres away from Sydney.

-Things to see and do in Bouddi National Park
+Things to do in Bouddi National Park

 During your travels in the park, you will likely visit numerous coastal lookouts that peer over a vast stretch of ocean.
 The bodies of water that border the park are the Tasman Sea and Maitland Bay.
 If you enjoy an overland trek across Bouddi National Park, you’ll stumble upon several peaceful streams and creeks.

 Bouddi National Park is significantly smaller than other coastal nature reserves, but it still covers an area of approximately 1,500 hectares.
-You will surely be able to enjoy the serenity of the coastal wilderness during your holiday weekend.
+You will be able to enjoy the serenity of the coastal wilderness during your holiday weekend.

 The name of this national park comes from the local indigenous language.
 Bouddi translates to English as ‘heart’.
 When you learn how the habitats of the forests and beaches nurture the local plants and animals, you will realise that Bouddi is an appropriate name for the park.

-Bouddi National Park is filled with natural gems for you to discover.
-During your quest through the wilderness, you will likely encounter marvellous views that will inspire you to explore the natural world.
 If you appreciate awe-inspiring coastal views, follow the Bouddi Coastal Walk.
 As the most popular path in the park, Bouddi Coastal Walk will guide you to some of the area’s most iconic features.
 Walk along the boardwalk paths to see dramatic rock formations that rise high above the sea.
 These dramatic formations are truly amazing, and you may feel the urge to rest on a cliff as you admire your surroundings.